 I put a hole in the roof of the garden shed.
 It happened when I was working on the shed, replacing the old felt.
 Distracted, I stepped on an area of rotted wood between two beams.
 My foot went right through it.

-With felt already laid on half of the roof and without any material available to fix the damage, I carried on despite the sour mood, pretending that there wasn’t a hole.
+With felt already laid on half of the roof and without any material available to fix the damage, I carried on despite the sour mood, pretending that the hole wasn’t there.
 The rest of the job was easy, as I had the brilliant idea, albeit a late one, of using a large board to support my weight.
 Had I thought of that before, the repair would not be bodged.
 And I would be confident that the roof will keep out the rain that is forecast for this week.

 After this experience, felt and bitumen annoy me.
 The felt dug into the skin as I knelt to hammer nails, and the bitumen was difficult to spread, smelled foul, and stained body and clothes.
 Because I don’t want to handle them again, which I will have to if I replace the roof boards, I plan to instead cover the shed with a large tarpaulin.
 Tarp blows noisily in the wind and doesn’t look pretty, but it will make an easier repair, will keep out water better, and will last longer.